top of page

 smoothing out corners of turned fabric with a blunt tool

-align with presser foot
+Align with presser foot and topstitch

 Press the pad flat and topstitch all the way around the edge, closing the turning gap.